HarryWangATX/LeetCodeProblemSolutions/README.md

 # LeetCode-Problem-Sets
 Answers for the leetcode problems

-Solutions MAY vary with offical LeetCode Solutions PLEASE do a pull request for more elegant solutions
+Solutions MAY vary with offical LeetCode Solutions.

+PLEASE do a pull request for more elegant solutions.

 Tips for beginners:
 1. If you are spending too much time on a problem, look and interpret the solutions